unkleho/reactronica/README.md

 - `tempo` - Speed or pace of the song.
 Measured in beats per minute.
 - `isPlaying` - Whether the song is playing or not.
 Defaults to `false`.
+- `volume` - Volume of entire song
+- `isMuted` - Whether song is muted or not

 ### Track